-This paper develops a simple but general methodology to estimate the expected intertemporal marginal rate of substitution or "EMRS", using only data on asset prices and returns.
-Our empirical strategy is general, and allows the EMRS to vary arbitrarily over time.
-A novel feature of our technique is that it relies upon exploiting idiosyncratic risk, since theory dictates that idiosyncratic shocks earn the EMRS.
-We apply our methodology to two different data sets: monthly data from 1994 through 2003, and daily data for 2003.
-Both data sets include assets from three different markets: the New York Stock Exchange, the NASDAQ, and the Toronto Stock Exchange.
-For both monthly and daily frequencies, we find plausible estimates of EMRS with considerable precision and time-series volatility.
-We then use these estimates to test for asset integration, both within and between stock markets.
-We find that all three markets seem to be internally integrated in the sense that different assets traded on a given market share the same EMRS.
-The technique is also powerful enough to reject integration between the three stock markets, and between stock and money markets.
+We develop a methodology to estimate the shadow risk free rate or expected intertemporal marginal rate of substitution, "EMRS".
+Our technique relies upon exploiting idiosyncratic risk, since theory dictates that idiosyncratic shocks earn the EMRS.
+We apply our methodology to recent monthly and daily data sets for the New York and Toronto Stock Exchanges.
+We estimate EMRS with precision and considerable time-series volatility, subject to an identification assumption.
+Both markets seem to be internally integrated; different assets traded on a given market share the same EMRS.
+We reject integration between the stock markets, and between stock and money markets.